 What is your home’s Radon number?

-Radon testing is the only way to know how much you and your family are at risk from radon.
-EPA and the Surgeon General recommend testing all homes below the third floor for radon.
-They recommend that all homes with radon levels above 4.0 pCi/L have a radon mitigation system installed to help ensure safe respiratory health.
+Radon testing is the only way to determine the risk to you and your family.
+The EPA and the Surgeon General recommend testing all homes below the third floor for radon.
+All homes with radon levels above 4.0 pCi/L are recommended to have a radon mitigation system installed to ensure safe respiratory health.
 Levels below 2.0 pCi/L are ideal.

-Guardian Inspections can test for radon in any location and provide you with accurate, results in as little as 48 hours.
+Guardian Inspections has the ability to test for radon in any location within the home and provide you with accurate results, in as little as 48 hours.

 How to protect against Radon exposure?

-Radon reduction systems are effective and are not too expensive.
-Radon reduction systems can reduce radon levels in your home by up to 99%.
+Radon reduction systems are effective and are not overly expensive.
+They can reduce radon levels in your home by up to 99%.
 Even very high levels can be reduced to acceptable levels.
 Another important time to test for Radon is after remodeling or building an addition.
 These events disturb the ground, concrete floor and foundation and can cause changes in the radon levels.
-Contact a Radon Mitigation specialist for more details on price and types of reduction systems.
+Contact a Radon Mitigation specialist for more details on pricing and types of reduction systems.

 New homes can be built with radon-resistant features